PepperDev/micro-container/README.md

     -v volume
-        map a volume from the host to the instance, if contains a colon the value before it is considered the host and after the instance path
+        map a volume from the host to the instance, if contains a colon the value before is considered in the host and after in the instance

     -w workdir
-        overly workdir default to "${appdir}/work", must be in the same filesystem as upperdir
+        overlay workdir default to "${appdir}/work", must be in the same filesystem as upperdir